-Note on king James: He hated the Geneva bible, not for the translation but for the marginal notes it contained.
+Note on King James: He hated the Geneva bible, not for the translation but for the marginal notes it contained.
 When he ordered the KJV, his underlying principal was - "NO bishop, no king".
-The translation had to be for everyone. a good read is a work by Stephen a. coston sr. "King James, unjustly accused". it is well documented and the rumors I hear today that he was a heretic appear to have been the product of the high-ranking papists in England. he opposed the pope's authority and had many enemies within church during his reign.
+The translation had to be for everyone.
+A good read is a work by Stephen A. Coston Sr. "King James, Unjustly Accused".
+It is well documented and the rumors I hear today that he was a heretic appear to have been the product of the high-ranking papists in England.
+He opposed the pope's authority and had many enemies within Church of England during his reign.

 We Are Not Looking At The Situation From God's Viewpoint.

 There Is Nothing New Under The Sun!